kenzilai/Pre-Bootcamp-Web-Development/README.md

 # Pre-Bootcamp Web Development Projects
-These Pre-Bootcamp Projects are for me to get some practices for HTML, CSS and JavaScript.
+This repository include all my Pre-Bootcamp Projects to get practices with HTML, CSS and JavaScript.